horacephair/horacephair.github.io/index.md

 * Apples conspired to keep themselves from us
 * The littles are getting less little.
 There was a whole kid brunch!
 * more things, oh no, what have I forgotten

+## XVIII
+<em>October 11-14, 2019</em>
+* Brunch and friendship bracelets
+* Third annual littles time?!?!
+* Celebrating recent marriages
+* Reading things, both quietly and out loud
+* Actually I mostly wasn't there, what did you do that you want to have remembered in bullet form on this website?

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/ideath/71637995/in/album-72157622839840281/" title="scariest picture i&#x27;ve ever taken"><img src="https://live.staticflickr.com/35/71637995_d6cb43c9c7_z.jpg" width="480" height="640" alt="scariest picture i&#x27;ve ever taken"></a>